avEggHead/Console.Color/README.md

 Question	Answer
 Does this work on Windows cmd?
 Only on Windows 10+ terminals that support ANSI (e.g. Windows Terminal, ConEmu, PowerShell).
 Can I use it in a library?
 Yes.
 The library is pure C# and has no external dependencies.
 What about .NET Core vs .NET Framework?
-It targets .NET Standard 2.0+, so it works on .NET Core, .NET 5+, and .NET Framework 4.6.1+.
+It targets the LTS .NET 8.0, so it works on newer projects.
+If your project is older than .NET 8 and you want support, send me an email and maybe I'll update it to support older projects.  clintonjavery@gmail.com
- Contributing
-Pull requests are welcome!

-Fork the repo.
-Create a feature branch.

-Submit a PR.
  License
 MIT – feel free to use it in any project, open source or commercial.